Pascal-Kueng/dyadMLM/dev/ild-nonindependence.md

 ### Case B: own-outcome carryover is a substantive parameter

 When the target is the average carryover or inertia coefficient, use a raw-lag parameterization rather than manifest person-mean centering.
-Do not pass the outcome lag through `time_2l`, and do not describe a person-mean-centered outcome lag as an unbiased within-person dynamic effect.
+The outcome may be included in `predictors` under `time_2l` to create all model-specific columns, but lag and use the raw columns for this parameterization.
+Do not describe a person-mean-centered outcome lag as an unbiased within-person dynamic effect.
 When $T$ is small, the estimator must also address initial conditions and random-effect endogeneity.

 Retain all other dependence components: